clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 ### Why That Matters

-If instructions are poorly controlled, user input may attempt to override them.
+If instructions are poorly defined or weakly separated, user input may attempt to override them.

 This is where prompt injection attempts occur.